 South Western Sydney PHN modernised their infrastructure with Notitia’s help—moving to Qlik Cloud Analytics, improving data access, collaboration, and community healthcare outcomes.

-Qlik Cloud Analytics • PHN cloud migration • Data strategy • Healthcare dashboards • Data literacy training
+Qlik Cloud Analytics • PHN cloud migration • Data strategy • Healthcare dashboards • Technical training

 South Western Sydney PHN modernised their infrastructure with Notitia’s help—moving to Qlik Cloud Analytics, improving data access, collaboration, and community healthcare outcomes.

-Qlik Cloud Analytics • PHN cloud migration • Data strategy • Healthcare dashboards • Data literacy training
+Qlik Cloud Analytics • PHN cloud migration • Data strategy • Healthcare dashboards • Technical training

 South Western Sydney Primary Health Network (SWSPHN) faced growing challenges in managing large volumes of data from internal and external sources.
 These datasets were essential for allocating government funding, supporting healthcare providers with insights, and fulfilling evolving federal reporting requirements.